-Application of Rule 1: "Other participants" include Marshals and also support personnel

-Application of Rule 2: The Crown and/or Marshallate of each Kingdom shall establish standards and procedures for the authorization of fighters to participate in combat.
+- whose activities bring them close to fighting in a situation where boundaries are not clearly defined.
+Heralds, List Pages, and similar officers who leave the field entirely before combat begins are exempt from this requirement, as are water-bearers and chirurgeons who remain in fixed support points outside the tournament field or battle area.
+Water-bearers and chirurgeons who take part in mobile support groups within the overall boundaries of a battle area must receive a basic orientation in field safety. - Application of Rule 2: The Crown and/or Marshallate of each Kingdom shall establish standards and procedures for the authorization of fighters to participate in combat.
 These procedures shall adhere to the Combat Authorization Procedures in this handbook.
-At Kingdom option, these procedures may involve either a general authorization to participate in armored combat or a set of separate authorization procedures for the use of (or for combat AGAINST) specific weapons or classes of weapons.

-The Crown and/or Marshallate of each Kingdom shall establish standards and procedures for the authorization of combat archers and missile users to participate in combat.
+At Kingdom option, these procedures may involve either a general authorization to participate in armored combat or a set of separate authorization procedures for the use of (or for combat AGAINST) specific weapons or classes of weapons. - The Crown and/or Marshallate of each Kingdom shall establish standards and procedures for the authorization of combat archers and missile users to participate in combat.
 Kingdoms may establish such additional limitations on the participation of minors as may be deemed necessary.
-It is usual for authorizations from other Kingdoms to be accepted, although exceptions may prove necessary in the case of specific individuals.

-The Crown may not simply grant an authorization, unless the recipient has successfully completed the authorization process as delineated in Society and Kingdom law.

-Application of Rule 4: Kingdoms may apply armor and weapons standards that are stricter than the Society standards, should they be deemed necessary, but may not reduce or waive any Society standard.

-Application of Rule 5: If a fighter regards an opponent's weapon or armor as unduly dangerous to self or opponent, he or she can request that the Marshal on the field reinspect the item.
-Either fighter has the option of appealing the decision of the reinspection Marshal to the Marshal in Charge and ultimately to the Sovereign.

-Application of Rule 6: Engaging in any Society combat activity with the deliberate intent to inflict bodily harm to an opponent is strictly forbidden.
+It is usual for authorizations from other Kingdoms to be accepted, although exceptions may prove necessary in the case of specific individuals. - The Crown may not simply grant an authorization, unless the recipient has successfully completed the authorization process as delineated in Society and Kingdom law. - Application of Rule 4: Kingdoms may apply armor and weapons standards that are stricter than the Society standards, should they be deemed necessary, but may not reduce or waive any Society standard. - Application of Rule 5: If a fighter regards an opponent's weapon or armor as unduly dangerous to self or opponent, he or she can request that the Marshal on the field re-inspect the item.
+Either fighter has the option of appealing the decision of the re-inspection Marshal to the Marshal in Charge and ultimately to the Sovereign. - Application of Rule 6: Engaging in any Society combat activity with the deliberate intent to inflict bodily harm to an opponent is strictly forbidden.
 This is the basic sportsmanship rule for the SCA.
-It is against the rules for any fighter to be unchivalrous, unsafe, deliberately harmful to the disadvantaged, disabled or helpless, or behaves in such a way as to bring question to his/her honor.

-Application of Rule 7: No one is required to engage in SCA combat should he or she prefer not to do so.

-Application of Rule 8: Since fighting with real weapons is forbidden at any Society event, threatening the use of such weapons is likewise expressly forbidden.

-At the discretion of the Sovereign and the Marshal in Charge, recognized experts may be permitted to present choreographed demonstrations with real weapons under strictly controlled conditions.

-No one may wear any real weapon onto the field while participating in combat or present during combat.
+It is against the rules for any fighter to be deliberately unchivalrous, unsafe, harmful to the disadvantaged, disabled or helpless, or behaves in such a way as to bring question to his/her honor. - Application of Rule 7: No one is required to engage in SCA combat should he or she prefer not to do so. - Application of Rule 8: Since fighting with real weapons is forbidden at any Society event, threatening the use of such weapons is likewise expressly forbidden. - At the discretion of the Sovereign and the Marshal in Charge, recognized experts may be permitted to present choreographed demonstrations with real weapons under strictly controlled conditions. - No one may wear any real weapon onto the field while participating in combat or present during combat.
 At the discretion of the Sovereign and the Marshal in Charge, an exception may be made for marshals or other noncombatants to wear knives bonded with peace straps.